The 2024 Treehouse runs are at 10am on Sunday 24th March

 - This will take place near the start line at 9:45am, followed by a race briefing at the Start Line at 9:55am.

-- The 5k and 10k run starts at 10:00am.
+- The 10k run starts at 10:00am with the 5k setting off shortly after.

 - The Children’s Fun Run takes place as soon as the 5k and 10K runners have cleared the field.